cywhale/argo/README.md

 # Install and Use odbargo-cli

 ## Introduction
-`odbargo-cli` is a lightweight command-line tool designed to download Biogeochemical (BGC) Argo float data from the [ERDDAP](https://erddap.ifremer.fr/erddap/index.html) server using [argopy](https://argopy.readthedocs.io/en/latest/).
+`odbargo-cli` is a lightweight command-line tool designed to download Biogeochemical (BGC) Argo float data (NetCDF) from the [ERDDAP](https://erddap.ifremer.fr/erddap/index.html) server.
-It is developed by [ODB](https://www.odb.ntu.edu.tw/) as a backend companion for the ODB Argo Mapper plugin in [Ocean APIverse](https://api.odb.ntu.edu.tw/hub/), and also supports standalone interactive use.
+It is developed by [ODB](https://www.odb.ntu.edu.tw/) as a Argo plugin in ODB [Ocean APIverse](https://api.odb.ntu.edu.tw/hub/), and also supports standalone interactive use.
+Visit it for more [details](https://api.odb.ntu.edu.tw/hub/?help=Argo) about the integration with Ocean APIverse .

 ---